Druepter/lisp-detection/README.md

 For simple examples for analysis and calibration functions, look at `noiseGateAnalyze.m` and `noiseGateCalibrate.m`.
 For analysis and calibration function skeletons, look at `exampleAnalyzeSkeleton.m` and `exampleCalibrateSkeleton.m` in the `examples` directory.

+## Java

+### Adding modes

+#### Analysis

+The next step is to update the java sourcecode.
+The class 'AudioAnalyzeLogic' contains the bridge to the MATLAB sourcecode and never needs to be modified.
+This class calls methods within the Graphic User Interface automatically when the audio analyze event in MATLAB is triggerd.
+So first of all a new Grafic User Interface desinged for the new mode needs to be added.
+For this a new instance of the Interface `AudioAnalyzeGUI` must be created, e.g. named `myModeGUI`.
+There are five methods that must be overwritten.

+1. `myModeGUI` needs an object of the class `AudioAnalyzeLogic` to commuicate with the sourcecode written in MATLAB.
+The method `setAudioAnalyzeLogic` is used            to set the object.
+2. `audioAnalyzeNotification` is called automatically when the audio analyze event is triggered.
+Use this method to update the GUI based on the purpose of the            new mode.
+3. To load MATLAB sourcecode from java the MATLAB Engine in java must be started.
+This takes a few moments. `matlabEngineLoading` is automatically called when the MATLAB Engine begins to load, e.g. used to create a loading screen.
+4. `matlabEngineLoaded` is called automatically when the MATLAB Eninge is ready to been used, e.g. used to end the loading screen.
+5. `getConfigFileName` is called automatically by `AudioAnalyzeLogic` to create a configuration file.
+Read more in chapter Calibration. `myModeGUI` needs a              variable that contains the name of the configuration file.